mikadosoftware/devmanual/docs/fulllist.rst

 philosophy and best practises in software development

 The transition from pre-SoftwareLiteracy organisations to post software literacy

 - software is political now
   Weapons math destruction
   The nervous system and soul of enterprises

   The choices we make (open v closed) will trammel our companies, our societies and our success

   I choose open.
 There are other options
   Just with less chance of success as I hope you will glimpse

-But software organisations are political
-And software is hard (maintenance, testing refactoring high quality, all of which is not new feature so isnusually put behind the curve.
+But software organisations are political And software is hard (maintenance, testing refactoring high quality, all of which is not new feature so isnusually put behind the curve.
 I can write a detective story set in Victorian London but as it won't be as good as Conan Doyle's it won't be the same.

 And that's quality

 Wodehouse?

 And that's politics - https://danluu.com/hn-comments/

+Global politics - whilst the big shocks recently have been towards anti-immigration and protectionist (brexi, trump etc) but this year the heads of 50 african governments agreed a free labour movement area, as did asia.
+So 2 billion people are movong in the direction of global free trades.

+as I will argue the benefits of global trade in goods is generally well established and people are reluctant to give it up.
+Thats not a complete given but ...

+And the hidden nature of "harmonistation" makes it harder to see beenfots but it is in technology that harmonisation is most natural and most difficult to get around.

 Introduction
 ============

 .. epigraph:: Something profound

 I have been building software professionally for almost 20 years, (it only *feels* longer) and recently was asked by a young, up-and-coming start-up to act as their *technical advisory board*.
 They